 In addition, grammar school enrolment was less likely if a pupil's primary school had more pupils from deprived backgrounds, and if their primary school had more high achievers at Key Stage 2 English and Maths.

-Conservative MPs who support new grammar schools have reportedly suggested that they be “created in socially deprived areas to challenge the image they are targeted at the middle class”.
+Conservative MPs who support new grammar schools have suggested that they be “created in socially deprived areas to challenge the image they are targeted at the middle class”.

 Grammar schools and attainment